-Loads may not be increased for short-term loading.
+- Loads may not be increased for duration of load.

-Download shall be limited by the design capacity of the post.
-See Post Capacities for common post allowable loads.
+- Downloads shall be reduced where limited by capacity of the post.

-Structural composite lumber columns have sides that either show the wide face or the edges of the lumber strands/veneers known as the narrow face.
+- Structural composite lumber columns have sides that show either the wide face or the edges of the lumber strands/veneers known as the narrow face.
 Values in the tables reflect installation into the wide face.
-See technical bulletin T-C-SCLCLM for load reductions due to narrow face installations.
+See technical bulletin T-C-SCLCLM for load reductions resulting from narrow-face installations.

 - Fasteners: Nail dimensions in the table are listed diameter by length.
 For additional information, see Fastener Types and Sizes Specified for Simpson Strong-Tie Connectors.